alan-hamm/DataPulse-dev/README.md

 - **Visualization and Analysis** (`visualization.py`): Generates and saves visualizations (e.g., topic coherence plots) for exploring model outputs interactively.
 - **Diachronic Analysis (_Pending_)**: A dedicated module for analyzing and visualizing how topics evolve over time.
 - **Database Integration** (`write_to_postgres.py`): Stores all metadata and modeling outputs in a PostgreSQL database for easy access and persistence.
+ **Dask Distributed Configuration**: UTMA includes a custom `distributed.yaml` file in the `config/` directory with recommended settings for Dask performance and resource management tailored to UTMA’s processing requirements.

 ---